tommeagher/heroku_ebooks/README.md

 ## Credit
 As I said, this is based almost entirely on [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/).
 He created it in Ruby, and I wanted to port it to Python.
 All the credit goes to him.
 As a result, all of the blame for clunky implementation in Python fall on me.

-If you see ways to improve the code, please fork it and send a pull request, or file an issue for me and I'll address it.
+Many thanks to the [many folks who have contributed](CONTRIBUTORS.md) to the development of this project since it was open sourced in 2013.
+If you see ways to improve the code, please fork it and send a [pull request](https://github.com/tommeagher/heroku_ebooks/pulls), or [file an issue](https://github.com/tommeagher/heroku_ebooks/issues) for me, and I'll address it.